 Cost Per Hire Calculator helps to calculate the costs associated with the advertising, recruiting and staffing etc borne by a company to fill an open position.

-In other words, Cost Per Hire or CPH means expenses incurred by an employer for recruiting a new staff from advertising to joining of an employee against the total number of recruitments.
+In other words, Cost Per Hire or CPH means expenses incurred by an employer for recruiting a new staff from advertising to joining an employee against the total number of recruitments.

-CPH or Cost Per Hire is one of the widely used HR metrics to measure the effectiveness of recruiting process.
+CPH or Cost Per Hire is one of the widely used HR metrics to measure the effectiveness of the recruiting process.

 It is advisable to have low CPH while recruiting.
 It should be kept in mind that maintaining the quality of recruit is also necessary.

 Cost Per Hire = Direct Expenses + Indirect Expenses / No of Candidates Recruited.